How to Care for Your Sick Dog – An Informative Guide!

 There are other simple interventions the owner can perform besides veterinary care to support the recovery of a sick dog.
 Discover these practical solutions and home remedies to soothe the discomfort of your sick dog and make it happy again.

-• Warm Compresses: This is an effective soothing element on sore muscles and joints that will greatly comfort a painful dog.
+• Warm Compresses: This is an effective soothing element for sore muscles and joints that will greatly comfort a painful dog.

 • Ginger Tea: Ginger may be used to treat nausea.
 A small amount of cooled ginger tea might calm an upset stomach.